Mathematics, B.S.

 Total Credits122-126

-Students who are interested in preparing for careers in business or industry should choose this concentration.
+Students who are interested in preparing for careers in business or industry should choose this concentration, formerly offered as Applied Mathematics.
 Courses introduce a variety of areas of applied mathematics.
+It also gives a foundation in basic computer programming.

 In addition to the program courses above, this concentration must complete the following.